shafiqulsazu/cseEventManagement/README.md

 ## Planning

 **Objective**: Define the scope and purpose of the idea.

-**Activities**:
-- Identify the need for the project (e.g., ease of managing departmental events)
+**Activities**:- Identify the need for the project (e.g., ease of managing departmental events)
                - Determine the target users (students, department, organizers).
                - Outline key goals, such as organizing workshops, seminars, fests, and sports effectively.

 ## Requirements Analysis

 **Objective**: Identify the expected features and constraints of the system.

 **Activities**:
 -List functional requirements (e.g., event scheduling, participant registration).
 -Document non-functional requirements (e.g., user-friendly interface, file-based storage).